 - Vape Shops: What stores are selling e-cigarettes in your community and how are they changing amidst the uncertainty of federal e-cigarette regulations?
 How are they marketing and promoting e-cigarette products?
 Help us document this aspect of the retail environment so advocates can stay on the cutting edge!

-- Menthol Madness: While the FDA has finally announced their intention to issue a product standard banning menthol in cigarettes, this policy could take years to implement.
+- Menthol Madness: While the FDA is working on a product standard banning menthol in cigarettes, this policy, once finalized, could take years to implement.
 In the meantime, these deadly products that are easier to start, harder to quit are still on the market.
-Research shows they are more prevalently advertised and more steeply discounted in African-American and low-income communities (learn more here).
+Research shows menthol cigarettes are more prevalently advertised and more steeply discounted in African-American and low-income communities (learn more here).
 Document this industry targeting with a photo and send it in.

 - Flavor Craze: Flavors hook kids.
 While the FDA has also announced their intention to issue a product standard prohibiting flavors in cigars, as with the rule on menthol cigarettes, this could take years to implement.
 In the meantime, flavored products remain on the market, appealing to youth.
 From many types of e-cigarettes to cigarillos to smokeless products, tobacco companies are creating more flavors constantly.
 Show us the wildest flavor or the greatest array of flavored tobacco products you’ve seen for sale.
 Keep a look out for the use of ambiguous “concept” flavors such as colors (e.g. “blue,” “green,” “black”) or other flavors such as “Jazz,” “Tropical Twist,” “Sweet,” and “Royale.”